 Steve Hooper, president of chef Ethan Stowell’s local restaurant group, described Mosqueda’s proposal as better than the Sawant-Morales plan because companies’ pay to lower-wage employees, such as service workers, wouldn’t be taxed.
 City Hall should be encouraging restaurants shut down by the pandemic to rehire as many employees as possible, he said.

 Mosqueda agreed, saying her plan is aimed at thriving companies with highly paid employees able to work from home during the coronavirus crisis, rather than the brick-and-mortar businesses that have been hardest hit.
+For instance, the shopify websites could be run and managed by employees from their homes.

 Representatives for OneAmerica, which advocates for immigrants, and the Housing Development Consortium, which lobbies for affordable-housing developers, also participated in the news conference.